Generic Name: glimepiride and rosiglitazone (glye MEP ir ide and ROE si GLI ta zone)

 Before taking Avandaryl

-You should not use Avandaryl if you have advanced heart failure if you are in a state of diabetic ketoacidosis (call your doctor for treatment).
+You should not use Avandaryl if you are allergic to glimepiride or rosiglitazone, or if you have advanced heart failure if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 congestive heart failure, heart disease, a history of heart attack or stroke;